-However, I recommend spending a few days here if possible since the main point of driving from Seattle to Yellowstone in Wyoming was likely to explore what the area offers.
+However, I recommend spending a few days here if possible since the main point of driving from Seattle to Yellowstone in Wyoming is likely to explore what the area offers.
 I have a full 4 day Yellowstone itinerary to give you more ideas of what to do here!

 A trip to Cody will leave you feeling as though you’ve stepped into the Wild West with awesome cultural activities and natural beauty.
 If you’re keen on exploring the Wild West during your Seattle to Wyoming road trip, a trip to Old Trail Town is in order.
 This attraction features a collection of 26 historic cabins.

-Alternatively, you can get lost in time while driving from Seattle to Yellowstone with a visit to Buffalo Bill Center of the West, where five museums rest under one roof.
+Alternatively, you can get lost in time while driving from Seattle to Yellowstone to visit Buffalo Bill Center of the West, where five museums rest under one roof.